timkonieczny/php-coding-task/README.md

 Create one or more base classes that can be integrated into the existing web application framework and provide the following functionality as outlined below.

-You need not provide a concrete implementation of the base class(es) but can do so if it helps describes the base implementation.

 *Functional requirements*

-* Functionality to return an HTML response body along with any valid HTTP response code.
+* Functionality to return an HTML response body along with any valid HTTP response codes and/or response headers.
-* Functionality to return a JSON response body along with any valid HTTP response code.
+* Functionality to return a JSON response body along with any valid HTTP response codes and/or response headers.
-* Functionality to incrementally build up a JSON response body.
 * Generic functionality to validate input parameters for a PUT or POST request.

+You need not provide a concrete implementation of the base class(es) but can do so if it helps describes the base implementation.

+You do *not* need to create concrete implementations of the `request` and `reponse` objects.
+Assume that these have been created and conform to the relevant interfaces as mentioned above.